CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 #### Connect to a SQL Query

 The SQL code to select the data that is imported from the remote database must be passed through the `connector`/`sql_query` parameter.
-Note that the SQL query is interpreted by the remote Redshift database.
+Note that the SQL query is interpreted by the remote Snowflake database.

 The `table` parameter must also be used to define the name of the local table.
 This table stores the data of the remote table.
 This is the dataset that will be created in your CARTO account.